Battle of Lake Erie: Battle

-It was later alleged that Perry left Lawrence after the surrender, but he had actually taken down only his personal pennant, in blue bearing the motto, "DONT[sic] GIVE UP THE SHIP".

-When Lawrence surrendered, firing died away briefly.
+It was later alleged that Perry left Lawrence after she struck her colours, but he had actually taken down only his personal pennant, in blue bearing the motto, "DONT[sic] GIVE UP THE SHIP".
+When Lawrence struck her colours, firing died away briefly.
 Detroit collided with Queen Charlotte, both ships being almost unmanageable with damaged rigging and almost every officer killed or severely wounded.
 Barclay was severely wounded and his first lieutenant was killed, leaving Lieutenant Inglis in command.
 Most of the smaller British vessels were also disabled and drifting to leeward.
 The British nevertheless expected Niagara to lead the American schooners away in retreat.
 Instead, once aboard Niagara, Perry dispatched Elliott to bring the schooners into closer action, while he steered Niagara at Barclay's damaged ships, helped by the strengthening wind.

 Niagara broke through the British line ahead of Detroit and Queen Charlotte and luffed up to fire raking broadsides from ahead of them, while Caledonia and the American gunboats fired from astern.
 Although the crews of Detroit and Queen Charlotte managed to untangle the two ships they could no longer offer any effective resistance.
-Both ships surrendered at about 3:00 pm.
-The smaller British vessels tried to flee but were overtaken and also surrendered.

-Although Perry won the battle on Niagara, he received the British surrender on the deck of the Lawrence.
+Both ships struck at about 3:00 pm.
+Chippeway and Little Belt tried to flee but were overtaken and also struck.
+Although Perry won the battle on Niagara, he received Barclay's surrender on the deck of the Lawrence.